westernsam/samatra/README.md

 ## Decription
 Minimal web framework in the spirit of [Scalatra](http://www.scalatra.org]).
 There's not a lot to it - you could write it yourself.

+[Samatra-extras](https://github.com/springernature/samatra-extras) provides more features but has more dependencies

 ## Supported platforms
 - Scala 2.12
 - Only dependency is servlet-api 3.1.0 - you can run with any compliant web server (only tested with Jetty 9.3.6.v20151106)